 She said the way Gower directed Dolly! is riveted in her brain.
 Lee Roy Reams, who directed the 1995 revival, told me that he had trouble getting Carol to deviate from anything she had done under Gower’s direction.

 Channing played the part of Dolly Gallagher Levi in the debut of this classic American musical on January 16, 1964.

 “She is glorious,” raved theater critic Walter Kerr, as Carol Channing made her appearance on stage wearing a carrot-colored wig and false eyelashes fluttering over her large, expressive eyes.

 It was a smash hit.
 It received ten Tony awards and was named Best Musical of the Year in 1963-64.
 Gower Champion had a definitive triumph with his direction and choreography of Hello, Dolly!

-This clip is from the 1994 Revival.
-The show album Hello, Dolly!
-An Original Cast Recording was inducted into the Grammy Hall of Fame in 2002.
+The Original Cast Recording of Hello, Dolly! was inducted into the Grammy Hall of Fame in 2002.

 The show has become one of the most enduring musical theatre hits, enjoying three Broadway revivals and international success.
 It was also made into a 1969 film starring Barbra Streisand that was nominated for seven Academy Awards.